alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

 ## Dependency properties back CLR properties

-Dependency properties and the AlterNET UI property system extend property functionality by providing a type that backs a property, as an alternative to the standard pattern of backing a property with a private field.
+Dependency properties and the AlterNET UI property system extend property functionality by providing a type that backs a property as an alternative to the standard pattern of backing a property with a private field.
 The name of this type is
 <xref:Alternet.UI.DependencyProperty>.
 The other important type that defines
 the AlterNET UI property system is <xref:Alternet.UI.DependencyObject>, which defines